 Homemade Chicken Soup with Matzo Balls

 This is the BEST chicken soup, Jewish penicillin, or whatever you’d like to call it.
-I’ve always shied away from parsnips and dill is not my favorite herb, but they both add layers of flavor to this delicious soup.
+I’ve always shied away from parsnips and dill is not my favorite herb, but they both add layers of flavor to this delicious chicken vegetable soup.
+The only homemade chicken soup I remember from my childhood was matzo ball soup, which may seem unusual for our Catholic family.
+My sisters and I adored it.

-I’ve added matzo balls or orzo, a small rice-shaped pasta, in the past, but any noodle or dumpling would be nice.
+I’ve added matzo balls or orzo, a small rice-shaped pasta, in the past, but any noodle or dumpling would be nice in this flavorful chicken stock.
 This Jewish chicken soup is perfect if you’re under the weather or just want something to warm you to the core on a chilly evening.
-I’ve shared this recipe with numerous friends, and every single one swears this is the best chicken soup they’ve ever tasted.
+I’ve shared this recipe with numerous friends, and every single one swears this is the best chicken soup recipe they’ve ever tasted.

-How to Make the Best Chicken Soup Recipe
+How Do You Make Chicken Soup From Scratch?

 The process for making this Chicken Soup AKA Jewish Penicillin starts with placing a whole chicken in a large pot.
-This just won’t work with boneless, skinless chicken breasts; you need the bones for an unequivocal success in the flavor department.
+This just won’t work best with boneless, skinless chicken breasts; you need the bones for an unequivocal success in the flavor department.
+If you’d rather use bone-in chicken pieces, make sure to include both dark meat and white meat as the dark meat is more flavorful.
+Cover the chicken with water.

 - Fluids help reduce congestion, though this is not limited to chicken soup.